+Management Outcome Impacts & Risks Avoided

 To minimise the use of energy resources by improving consumption methods.
 Excessive and unnecessary energy consumption.

+Management Actions

+a.
+Incorporate energy efficiency into the design of the facility.
 Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Energy saving checklist Once off Owner Ad hoc Audit Once off